mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step5.md

  `kubectl get pods`{{execute}}

  We will not get any resource with the above command.
-In order to show the newly created pods, we need to add `--namespace NAMESPACE-NAME` flag.
+In order to show the newly created pods, we need to add `--namespace NAMESPACE-NAME`  or `-n` flag.

 - Let's try to get the nginx pod from the frontend namespace